Probabilistic Retrofitting of Learned Simulators: Additional Results

 \subsubsection{Additional Numerical Results}

-In conjunction with \cref{fig:halfwalrus_com_to_det}, we present the full set of results in terms of rollout VRMSE, CRPS, and SSR in \cref{tab:app_results_full_halfwalrus}.
+In conjunction with \cref{fig:halfwalrus_com_to_det}, we present the full set of results in terms of rollout VRMSE, CRPS, and SSR in \cref{tab:app_results_full_halfwalrus}, as well as the improvement in energy score in \cref{fig:halfwalrus_crps_energy_score}.
 Ours (CRPS) refers to the CRPS retrofitted model (starting from the deterministic foundation model), and Deterministic (FT) refers to a model fine-tuned with the same pre-training loss on a compute-equal budget with the CRPS model.